awslabs/graphstorm/README.md

 GraphStorm provides a large collection of arguments to configure model implementations and training pipelines to improve model performance.
 GraphStorm also provides a programming interface to train any custom GML model in a distributed manner.
-In this case, users provides their own model implementations and use GraphStorm training pipeline to scale model training to massive graphs.
+In this case, users provide their own model implementations and use GraphStorm training pipeline to scale model training to massive graphs.

 ![GraphStorm architecture](https://github.com/awslabs/graphstorm/blob/main/tutorial/graphstorm_arch.jpg?raw=true)